proditis/BugBounty-Journal/days/day5.md

 * `grep -Ero "\b[A-Za-z0-9._%+-]+@[A-Za-z0-9.-]+\.[A-Za-z]{2,6}\b"` to grab emails from files

 ## Observations of the day
 Things went a lot smoother this times but i found my self doing certain things on the spot which became tiresome after a while.
 I am able to produce a large number of mostly accurate information with the pipelines, but its still not where i want it to be.

 The main toolset and methodology works waaaayyy too good right now.
-To the point that i now i have less than 30% free runners time available on github.
+To the point that i now i have less than 30% of free runners time available on gitlab.

 In the future it may word having separate gitlab group per program altogher, in order to take advantage of more free times.
 Once you're done with a project you dont need to keep it around any more, you archive it, download and remove it from gitlab.

 I needed 3 things today which i didnt have
-* a tool was needed to parse cert files and display their alternate subject names (openssl and shell scripting did the job buuuuuut)
+* a tool to parse cert files and display their alternate subject names (openssl and shell scripting did the job buuuuuut)
-* a tool was needed that will connect on an ssl host, grab the alternate subject names and try to connect to the same ip but with new hostname while respecting SNI
+* a tool that will connect on an ssl host, grab the alternate subject names and try to connect to the same ip but with new hostname while respecting SNI
-* a tool was needed that will connect on a host, grab the Content Security Policy header and extract IPs and Hostnames
+* a tool that will connect on a host, grab the Content Security Policy header and extract IPs and Hostnames

 Some general observations about the progress of my day:
-* I was able to do produce a lot more in less time, than all the other times, but still the methodology felt somewhat uncomfortable to me
+* I was able to produce a lot more in less time, than in all the other times, but still the methodology felt somewhat uncomfortable to me
 * Performing and manipulating HTTP requests in an efficient way is still a huge issue for me but none of the available tools seems to fit my way of working, i still dont know what to do about that :-/

 ## Conclusions of the day